-COM 105 Introduction to Communication Research (4 hours)
+COM 105 Introduction to Communication Research Methods (4 hours)

 The primary goal of this course is to develop an understanding of the different communication research techniques used by communication professionals - what they are, how they are used, what they mean - as well as the major theoretical concepts of the discipline.
 The course is designed to provide students with the critical skills needed to become better informed and effective researchers and consumers.
+Offered every spring semester.